rachaelfinch/rachaelfinch.GitHub.io/index.md

 ---
 #### [Education Project](https://www.linkedin.com/pulse/using-tableau-analyze-educational-data-rachael-finch-1dxke/)
 [<img src="images/Tab CF Ed.jpg?raw=true"/>](https://www.linkedin.com/pulse/using-tableau-analyze-educational-data-rachael-finch-1dxke/?trackingId=uAeyuBenQu%2BSZ7Jrvu0cug%3D%3D)
-In this case study from Data Analytics Accelerator, I was prompted to analyze education data from the state of Massachusetts.
+In this case study, I was prompted to analyze education data from the state of Massachusetts.
 The main focuses were:
-Determine the schools that have the lowest rates of graduation and those that are excelling.
+Determine the schools that have the lowest rates of graduation and those that are excelling and the differences in the schools.
-Demonstrate how the makeup of a school's population may affect graduation rates.
 Establish if class size impacts the likelihood students will go on to pursue a college degree.
 Address fourth-grade Math proficiency levels and determine which districts lead the state in scores.